peter-kish/gloot/README.md

     item.set_property("stack_size", stack_size - 1)
 ```

-Item properties can also be modified and overridden using the editor: To open the item properties editor, first select an inventory node.
+Item properties can also be modified and overridden from the editor:
+> TODO: Screenshot

-Then select an item in the inspector and press the "Edit" button.
+To open the item editor select an inventory node, select an item in the inspector and press the "Edit" button.
-Properties marked with green color in the item editor represent overridden properties.
+Properties marked with green in the item editor represent overridden properties.

 ## Serialization

 All GLoot classes have a `serialize()` and a `deserialize()` method that can be used for serialization.
-The `serialize()` methods serializes the class into a dictionary, that can be further serialized into JSON, binary or some other format.
+The `serialize()` methods serializes the class into a dictionary, which can be further serialized into JSON, binary or some other format.

 Example:
 ```gdscript